aubreymae/cyclespots/README.md

 ### Bespoke vs. Automated

-In line with my engineering philosophy, I chose to build the search and distance logic from scratch rather than relying on high-level "black box" libraries.
+In line with my engineering philosophy, I chose to build the search and distance logic from scratch.
 This ensured a deep understanding of the underlying coordinate systems and SQL performance.

 ## 🗺️ Roadmap